 In all three districts of the town, parks, hiking and bicycle routes, as well as expansive green spaces invite you to enjoy your leisure time.

 The largest connected green spaces in the town are the Main riverbanks in the districts of Eddersheim and Okriftel with the Main dam and beautiful floodplains.
-The overall impression of greenery in the town is also created by the large number of smaller plants, plenty of trees and avenues, as well as green gardens in the residential areas.
+The overall impression of a "Green City" is also created by the large number of smaller green spaces, plenty of trees and avenues, as well as green yards in the residential areas.

 Am Weiher green space in Hattersheim

 At the heart of the district of Hattersheim, the town pond is located in the middle of a park.
 An idyllic green island has been created on the site of the former bleaching meadow, which includes a popular toddlers' playground around the ‘Grünes Haus’ family meeting place.
 From the fountain on the market square, a small, man-made stream meanders through the green space to the pond.
 At the edge of the park, close to the former Altmünstermühle (now a senior citizens' centre), there is a magnificent 250-year-old oak tree that is under conservation.